Sue9104/web-manual/interface/translator-translation-management.md

 ## Retranslation List

-The items rejected by reviewer are listed here.
+The items, which are rejected by reviewer and need another translation, are listed here.

 > Description of status please see [status](../glossary.md#status)